 Not much of a mud lover?
-Maybe, you prefer to be one with the water.
+Maybe, you prefer to be one with the water (I love both: Bali and Vietnam beaches, mud, and other cool attractions).
 Then Villa Laksmana Hideaway is perfect for you.
-Enjoy the exclusive pool adjacent the villa units.
+Enjoy the exclusive pool adjacent to the villa units.
 The privacy and luxury of this place is absolutely remarkable.

 8. Get The Chills At Ghost Palace Hotel

 What was supposed to be the PI Bedugul Taman Rekreasi Hotel & Resort is now better known as the Ghost Palace Hotel.
 What was a great beauty before is now just a mysterious shadow left of its bygone grandeur.

 Although this abandoned hotel doesn’t provide its real purpose anymore, a few brave-hearts and budding ghost-hunters still come to explore its slowly decaying buildings, infamous for the phantoms of laborers who were killed during the construction.